Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Experiment

 Regarding flow region segmentation, intensity-based methods, such as geodesic active contours, often result in inaccurate boundary detection, particularly near vessel walls, where velocity naturally decreases.
 This misidentification leads to segmentations that deviate from the true physiological flow region.

 Our method, on the contrary, performs flow reconstruction and region segmentation in a coupled manner, allowing each task to inform and refine the other.
 This mutual reinforcement improves the accuracy of both the reconstructed flow fields and the segmented domains.
 The synergy between physics-informed reconstruction and segmentation contributes to the overall performance advantage of our approach, as confirmed by both visual results and quantitative evaluations.
+For the high‐noise aorta case, the segmented domain occasionally shows jagged boundaries.
+This was addressed in \cite{kontogiannis2022joint} by adding a viscous term that implies motion of the domain's boundary by its mean curvature \cite{merriman1992diffusion}.
+Instead, we apply morphological opening followed by closing with a disk of radius $r=6$, which effectively bounds the absolute value of the boundary curvature by $1/r$.

+To assess the segmentation uncertainty in the aorta geometry case with signal-dependent noise, we follow a procedure similar to the converging channel experiment.
+Our method is applied to five independently generated noisy images at both low and high noise levels, and the standard deviation of the resulting segmented regions is calculated.
+The uncertainty map in Figure~\ref{fig:Aorta_UQ} shows that the segmentation remains stable, with controllable variations even under high noise conditions.
+This consistency highlights the robustness of the proposed framework, benefiting from the globally guided deformation in the registration-based geometry modeling.